Previous Lectures and Mission Research Colloquia

 Common Missionary Challenges: Communication, Conflict, and Marriage

 “As missionaries we know about inner conflicts with our own understanding and being,” says psychotherapist Barbara Hüfner-Kemper.
 A United Methodist missionary in Brazil for eight years, she will direct her comments on conflicts with spouses and family members and attempt to “connect our own experiences in mission with theoretical information about conflict, as well as with creative and participative methods of group work and counseling.”
-Those attending the weeklong OMSC seminar—the opening session of which will be the public lecture held at St. John's Episcopal Church—will use Bible stories to “deepen an understanding of conflict situations and learn new ways to cope.”
+Those attending the weeklong OMSC seminar—the opening session of which was the public lecture held at St. John's Episcopal Church—used Bible stories to “deepen an understanding of conflict situations and learn new ways to cope.”
 She trains and counsels in cross-cultural communication, conflict resolution, stress reduction, and trauma.

 Monday, January 13, 2014, 7:00 p.m.